Letters from Lodi

 Ser's Bechthold Cinsaut adds mystique to Lodi's multi-generational wine culture

-Vineyards reach "old vine" status, after all, only because they occupy ideal sites, and the quality of their fruit warrants vineyard longevity.
-The advantage of advanced age is also deeper root systems and increased vascular flow in larger trunks and spurs, enhancing consistency of grapevine growth vintage after vintage.
+Vineyards reach "old vine" status, after all, only because they occupy ideal sites and the quality of their fruit warrants vineyard longevity.
+The advantage of advanced age is also deeper root systems and increased vascular flow in larger trunks and spurs, enhancing the consistency of grapevine growth vintage after vintage.
 Hence, vineyards that reach a certain age are more likely to express an individual "sense of place"—what wine aficionados define as terroir—in resulting wines, which is exactly what is prized the most by small, handcraft winemakers.

-In a world where authenticity and sense of origin are valued more than ever, old vines fit the bill.
+In a world where authenticity and a sense of origin are valued more than ever, old vines fit the bill.

 Bechthold Vineyard is also, as far as anyone knows, the oldest planting of Cinsaut grapes in the world.
 Almost a freak of nature.
 Who maintains a 25-acre vineyard devoted entirely to Cinsaut—not exactly a prestige cultivar or varietal wine—for over 100 years?
 The Spenker family did, in defiance of all logic or economic sense.
 It is highly doubtful that this could have happened anywhere but in Lodi, where most vineyard properties are still owned by multi-generation farmers.

 According to Walsh: "In the beginning, I spent a lot of time at the vineyard talking to Al and Wanda, and really made a connection with the vines.
 The fruit was always very special.
-We used it to complete our Le Cigare Volant [Bonny Doon's groundbreaking Châteauneuf-du-Pape inspired red, consisting of varying proportions of Grenache, Mourvèdre, Syrah and Cinsaut].
+We used it to complete our Le Cigare Volant [Bonny Doon's groundbreaking Châteauneuf-du-Pape inspired red, consisting of varying proportions of Grenache, Mourvèdre, Syrah, and Cinsaut].
 We also produced special Cinsaut bottlings for our wine club, usually blended with some Syrah.

 The Ser's Cinsaut's supple, distinctly pungent profile is compelling precisely because of the vineyard's natural attributes, underlined by Walsh's minimal intervention winemaking.
 Or, you can say, her common sense to leave well enough alone.
 Explains Walsh: